Medical-Fitness Technician

 - -- D = More consistently raised their significantly bent legs to the 30-45 degree position and returned their feet to hover well above or touching the floor.

-- Adjust the participant's Raw Rep Score by their Grade to get their Core Fitness Score:
+- Adjust your client's Raw Rep Score by his/her Grade to get their Core Fitness Score:

 Core Muscle Fitness Score Interpretation:

-Note: An “average” fitness level among an unfit and unhealthy population that is at increased risk for sedentary-related chronic disease resulting in premature disability and death is not satisfactory.
-A score of 100+ is an appropriate goal for most otherwise healthy individuals.
+An “average” fitness level for an unfit and unhealthy population, which is at increased risk for sedentary-related chronic disease resulting in premature disability and death, is not satisfactory.
+A score of 100+ is an appropriate goal for most individuals, no matter how de-conditioned and unhealthy he/she might be.